 How can you opt out of marketing mailings?

 We may from time to time send you marketing material that we believe may be of interest to you.
 You have the right to ask us not to process your personal information for marketing purposes.
-We will usually inform you (before collecting your information) if we intend to use it for such purposes or if we intend to disclose your information to any third-party for such purposes.
+We will inform you if we intend to use it for such purposes or if we intend to disclose your information to any third-party for such purposes.
 If you no longer wish to receive information from us, please use the “opt-out” or “unsubscribe” link on the e-mail to remove yourself from the mailing list.
 You may also elect not to receive such materials by:

 - checking certain boxes on the forms we use to collect your information; or

 Chief Privacy Officer